Ingi Innrisser & Oddr Omrisser

 At Bogge I, Innrisser drew many deer, and then Omrisser put an oversize moose on top of some.
 He added a large deer-head there as well.
 Below is part of the tracing by Gutorm Gjessing (1936) of the defaced panel, where I have colored Omrisser's two images blue.
 I think Innrisser told Omrisser to get away and find another place to work.
 So Omrisser went down the hill and made two panels of his own (Bogge II, Bogge III).
 The same thing happened at HoltŒs I and II.

-Below on the left is a tracing by Eva & Per Fett (1941) of a panel at Stavanger (m¿ya).
+Below on the left is a tracing by Eva & Per Fett (1941) of a panel at Stavanger (m¿ya).
 It shows typical boats and shoe prints by Stikkmann.
 Omrisser defaced the panel by putting a few images (which I have changed to blue) on top of Stikkmann's images.
 Omrisser was copying Stikkmann's boats, to learn how to draw outlines of that boat type.
 He then made a 5.5 meter boat nearby.
+(That petroglyph is shown further down on this page.)
 On the right is a tracing by Tansem (2022) of a panel at KŒfjord by Innrisser.
 Omrisser defaced the panel by putting several images on top of Innrisser's images.
 Note that Omrisser drew the same fish at Stavanger and KŒfjord, and the deer-head at KŒfjord is the same as at Bogge.
 He made that distinctive deer-head (often without the body of the deer) at many places in Norway and Sweden.

 Some of Omrisser's added images almost fit in.
 At Bergbukten (Alta), Omrisser added reindeer (slightly oversized) to Innrisser's panel of reindeer and a corral.
 (Note also Innrisser's three bears making tracks as they head toward the corral.)
 All the images were painted red by Alta Museum, but I have changed Omrisser's images to blue in my photo (August 2025).